60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Community toy sale

 Reach out to your local community for toys that they no longer need and collect them together to sell online.
-This won’t just raise money for your charity; it will also recycle items that might have got thrown away otherwise.
+This won’t just raise money for your charity; it will also recycle items that might have otherwise gotten thrown out.

-Not every great virtual event fits into a neat category.
+Not every great virtual event fundraising idea fits into a neat category.
 Here are a few unique ideas that we just had to include.

-No matter how old you are, there's just something about pretending that the floor is lava.
-Ask your participants to build an obstacle course in their own home and livestream them as they try to complete it.
+No matter how old you are, there's just something exciting and nostalgic about pretending “the floor is lava”.
+Ask your participants to build an obstacle course in their own homes and live stream them as they try to complete it.

 We don't recommend charging an entry fee for this — just ask participants to show something on social media that promotes your organization.